-If you have a residence permit under the Fast-track Scheme, the Pay Limit Scheme, the Positive List for People with a Higher Education or the Researcher Scheme, but lose your job, you can have a new residence permit to seek for a new job in Denmark.
+If you have a residence permit under the Fast Track Scheme, Pay Limit Scheme, Positive List for People with a Higher Education or as a researcher, but lose your job, you can be granted a residence permit to seek a new job in Denmark.

 What is a jobseeking permit

 A jobseeking permit is a residence permit valid for up to 6 months with the purpose to seek a new job in Denmark.

 You are not allowed to work while you have a jobseeking permit, but if you find a new job during the jobseeking stay you must submit a new application for a residence and work permit under one of the job schemes.

 You can apply for a jobseeking permit if you have a residence permit under

 - The Positive List for People with a Higher Education,